JereKoskela/ds-tree/README.md

 ```
 ./simulate n c r
 ```
 where `n` is the sample size, `c` is the parameter, and `r` is the desired number of replicates.
 See included `ds-simulate-spectra.sh` shell script for examples.
+The combined serial runtime of `ds-simulate-spectra.sh` on a typical mid-range desktop is around two minutes.

 ## Durrett-Schweinsberg ABC